Mephju90/onepager-bauzeichner/README.md

 ---

-# 🏗️ Onepager Website – Draftsman Max Muster (Portfolio Version)
+# 🏗️ Onepager Website – Draftsman (Portfolio Version)

-This is a modern, responsive one-pager created for the technical draftsman Max Muster.
+This is a modern, responsive one-pager created for the technical draftsman.
 It serves **exclusively as a publicly accessible portfolio project** and is **not the final company website**.

 ---